 - Cranes are the exception - the appropriate licence is needed for this type of vehicle

 The course is designed for people who are interested in seasonal employment within the sugar cane industry as a haulout operator, is competency based and conducted with industry based trainers.
 The sugar cane harvest cane haulout operators operate high-horsepowered, airconditioned tractors towing hydraulically operated tipping trailers or rollon/rolloff bins with a gross vehicle mass of greater than nine (9) tonnes.
-All equipment used in the training is operated in the harvesting of sugar cane and the course will be available in May/June each year through CANEGROWERS Mackay Training.
+All equipment used in the training is operated in the harvesting of sugar cane and the course will be commencing Tuesday 14th May until Friday 17th May 2019 through CANEGROWERS Mackay Training.

 |PRE-REQUISITES [online] - requirement to be able to navigate the internet|